Welcome to Carpenter Headquarters!

 If you enjoy working with wood or building things should consider carpentry as a career.
 Before you spend time and exhaust effort in taking the carpentry training, you need to have a clear idea of what to expect from the job, things like duties and responsibilities.

-There are those carpenters who specialized in the setting of hardwood floors, build kitchen cabinets, while others do install decorative trims.
+There are those carpenters who specialized in the setting of hardwood floors, and build kitchen cabinets, while others do install decorative trims.
 You may also find carpenters skilled in restoration and repairs.

 Dexterity and the ability to work physically are important to master this occupation.
 Math skills, basic computation and the willingness to work in different conditions are essential to staying in this trade.